 This new legislation does not affect the arrangements currently in place for Same Sex Civil Partnerships.

 The Register Office is unable to give any advice on the validity of any Marriage or Civil Partnership, or of the benefits of choosing either a Marriage or a Civil Partnership.
 If you are unsure of the implications of issues such as inheritance, pensions or your personal finance then you should seek independent legal or financial advice to help you choose.
-You can also obtain help and advice from the Government Equalities Office on the Government website.
+You can also obtain help and advice from the Government Equalities Office (GOV.UK).

 Conversion from a Civil Partnership to Marriage